 20 June 2012

 Congratulations to my colleague, Stephen Ross, who is the principal investigator of the Modernist Versions Project (HTML), which received a Social Sciences and Humanities Research Council (SSHRC) partnership development grant in the amount of $200,000 over a period of three years.
 I’m excited to be a collaborator on this project.
 The MVP aims to advance the potential for comparative interpretations of modernist texts that exist in multiple forms by digitizing, collating, versioning, and visualizing them individually and in combination.
 Its primary mission is to enable new critical insights that are difficult without digital or computational approaches.
 More over at UVic News (HTML).

 The University of Pittsburgh recently celebrated the launch of Debates in the Digital Humanities, published by the University of Minnesota Press.
 Thanks to Matt Gold (editor of Debates) and Jamie “Skye” Bianco (at Pitt) for inviting me to the book launch (HTML), where I gave a talk about “Dropping the Digital” on a panel with Jamie, Matt, Doug Armato, Elizabeth Losh, and Stephen Ramsay.
 It was an honor to visit Pitt’s 42-story Cathedral of Learning and to chat with faculty, staff, and students there.

-Sketch by Beckett.
+Sketch (PNG) by Beckett.
 Used with permission.
 Content on this page dates back to 15 June 2011.
-The page was last updated on 18 June 2021.
+The page was last updated on 29 July 2021.